kevinmcaleer/scriptmd2pdf/README.md

   * Parenthetical: Left 3.0".
   * Transition: Right aligned (right margin adjustable with `--transition-right`).
 * Monospaced layout using chosen / detected font.
+* Scene headings rendered in bold (if a bold TTF variant of the chosen font is found; otherwise a simulated bold via overdraw).

+### Bold Scene Headings
+The script tries to locate a bold variant of the supplied (or auto-detected) font using common filename patterns (e.g. replacing *Regular* with *Bold*).
+If it cannot find one, it simulates bold by drawing the heading text twice with a very slight horizontal offset.
+This keeps dependencies minimal while giving headings visual weight.

+### Page Breaks
+`---` always forces a new page regardless of `--break-style`.
+The option is retained for future flexibility (line / space rendering modes could be re-enabled later).

 ## Example Minimal Script